JSerwatka/CS50-Network/test requirements.md

 #### index view, following, user_profile
 * Posts
     * check post's content -> equal to post created

+    * follow by 5 users -> make sure that correct number is visible on front end
+    * follow 5 users -> make sure that correct number is visible on front end

     * click on post's creator text test
         1. click on post's creator